Arista

 The American Society of Heating, Refrigeration and Air Conditioning (ASHRAE) recommends 50 percent relative humidity at temperatures between 68 degrees and 78 degrees for sedentary work environments.

-Business owners and homeowners alike need to take steps to control summer humidity levels to prevent illness and damage to building structures and furnishings, and also to improve comfort conditions.
+Business owners and homeowners alike need to take these steps to control humidity levels:

 HVAC humidity control takes care of your summer humidity problem